By Melissa Baluk on April 18, 2023

 Three reasons why UBC is selected as one of Canada’s Greenest Employers this year:

-- Established over 20 years ago, the formal employee-led Sustainability Coordinator Program is comprised of over 100 members working to implement sustainable practices across the university’s many departments.
+• UBC’s formal employee-led Sustainability Coordinator Program (established over 20 years ago) is comprised of over 100 members working to implement sustainable practices across the university’s many departments

-- UBC offers an impressive range of highly-focused sustainability initiatives across campus that aim to foster a culture of sustainability among staff, students and the community — including Sustainability Tours, the Green Labs Program that promotes sustainable behaviours, and the 24-hectare on-campus certified organic farm with over 200 varieties of crops.
+• UBC offers an impressive range of highly focused environmental initiatives across campus that aim to foster a culture of sustainability among staff, students and the community — including Sustainability Tours, the Green Labs program promoting sustainable behaviours, and the 24-hectare on-campus certified organic farm with over 200 varieties of crops

-In addition to being recognized as one of Canada’s Greenest Employers this year, UBC is also recognized as one of BC’s Top Employers, one of Canada’s Top Employers for Young People, and one of Canada’s Best Diversity Employers.
+In addition to being recognized as one of Canada’s Greenest Employers this year, UBC is also recognized as one of BC’s Top Employers and one of Canada’s Best Diversity Employers.

 Learn more about how we’re making UBC an inspiring place to work through Focus on People 2025.